|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Shake vigorously for 30 seconds.
+Fill with ice, and shake vigorously for 30 seconds.

 Dust the top with freshly grated nutmeg.
+Serve and enjoy.

 Raw Egg Warning